In the previous blog, we checked how to override the component in the PWA Studio custom extension.

 }

-Edit the file <pwa-extension>/local-intercept.js and add,
+Edit the file <pwa-project>/local-intercept.js and add:

 const moduleOverridePlugin = require('./src/plugins/moduleOverrideWebpackPlugin');